ten3roberts/qf.nvim/README.md

 - [ ] Automatically open quickfix and location list
 - [ ] Automatically close list when empty
 - [ ] Close location list when parent window is destroyed
-- [ ] Automatically shrink lists to the number of items
+- [X] Automatically shrink lists to the number of items
+- [X] Toggle list
 - [ ] Follow cursor and select nearest entry
 - [ ] Navigate location list relative to cursor
 - [ ] Wrapping navigation